aedobbyn/beer-data-science/present/brewsentation.md

 ```

-How do hops effect ABV and IBU?
+How do hops affect ABV and IBU?
 ========================================================
 class: small-code